ERP Modules Explained

 In layman’s terms, ERP facilitates your company’s operations across every department.
 ERP solutions improve how you handle business resources, whether it’s raw materials for manufacturing or staffing hours for human resources.

 Business requirements will determine which ERP modules a company requires.
-At the very least, an ERP system would require at least two modules.
-Otherwise, the system would just be a single application product.
-Most businesses will start with a financial module to run their accounting, and pair that with an operational module such as inventory management, order management, or something else related to the supply chain.
+An ERP system would require at least two modules.
+Otherwise, it would be a single-application product.
+Most businesses will start with a financial module to run their accounting and pair that with an operational module such as inventory management, order management, or something else related to the supply chain.

 When the phrasing “ERP modules” is used, most are referring to ERP functional modules.
 This refers to any module that provides a function for your business, including financials, human resources, engineering/production, sales, purchasing, and more.